Summer Summer

 "Summer Summer" is a song by German Eurodance group Loft, released in April 1993 by RCA Records as their debut single.
 In 1994, it was included on their first album, Wake the World (1994).
 Written by Nosie Katzmann and Attack II (Michael Eisele), it features vocals by singer Gina Mohammed.
-Becoming a major hit in Europe, the song peaked at number seven in Finland, number ten in Germany and number 15 in Denmark.
+Becoming a major hit in Europe, the song peaked at number seven in Finland and number ten in Germany, and became a top-20 hit in Denmark and Greece.
 Additionally, it was a top-30 hit in Austria and a top-40 hit in Switzerland.
 On the Eurochart Hot 100, it reached number 50 in September 1993.
-Outside Europe, it was a top-30 hit also in Australia.
+Outside Europe, it was a top-30 hit also in Australia and Israel.
 A colorful music video was produced to promote the single.
 In 2003, a new version was released, titled "Summer Summer (Recall)".